CumulusNetworks/docs/content/cumulus-linux-50/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 ## FEC

-{{<exlink url="https://en.wikipedia.org/wiki/Forward_error_correction" text="Forward Error Correction (FEC)">}} is an encoding and decoding layer that enables the switch to detect and correct bit errors introduced over the cable between two interfaces.
-The target IEEE bit error rate (BER) on high speed Ethernet links is 10<sup>-12</sup>.
+[FEC](## "Forward Error Correction") is an encoding and decoding layer that enables the switch to detect and correct bit errors introduced over the cable between two interfaces.
+The target IEEE [BER]](## "Bit Error Rate") on high speed Ethernet links is 10<sup>-12</sup>.
 Because 25G transmission speeds can introduce a higher than acceptable BER on a link, FEC is often required to correct errors to achieve the target BER at 25G, 4x25G, 100G, and higher link speeds.
 The type and grade of a cable or module and the medium of transmission determine which FEC setting is necessary.

 For the link to come up, the two interfaces on each end must use the same FEC setting.